KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     $ module load ArmForge
     $ source load_modules
     $ ddt
-*Note that it is important to first load ArmForge and then the moduels to avoid conflicts in the C compiler*
+*Note that it is important to first load ArmForge and then the modules to avoid conflicts in the C compiler*

 Click on Run and follow the example screenshot:
 1. path to executable
 2. lis.config file to be run
-3. working directroy
+3. working directory
 4. select MPI
 5. under mpiexec.hydra arguments add `-genv I_MPI_PIN_RESPECT_CPUSET=0`

+alternatively:
+5. under mpiexec.hydra arguments add: `-genv I_MPI_PIN_RESPECT_CPUSET=0 -genv I_MPI_HYDRA_BOOTSTRAP=ssh`
+6. Do select MPI AND OpenMP.

 **Tier 2 Genius**

 To open the ddt debugger:

-    $ source KUL_LIS_modules
     $ module load ArmForge
+    $ source load_modules
     $ ddt

 Click on Run and follow the example screenshot: